thuyumeng/specularAA/Readme.md

-## 编译方法
+# SpecularAA

-1. 创建存放编译文件的文件夹binary_build（文件夹的名字可以任意取）
+This project preprocesses specular texture to reduce the specular aliasing effect using OpenGL.

-2. 在binary_build中执行cmake ../; cmake --build .
+cd to binary_build and excuate cmake ../; cmake --build .